Throughout life, we all encounter many viruses and bacteria.

-All pregnant women are offered a blood test for hepatitis B as part of their antenatal care.
+You'll be offered a blood test for hepatitis B as part of your antenatal care.
 Babies who are at risk should be given the hepatitis B vaccine at birth to prevent infection and serious liver disease later on in life.

 The hepatitis C virus infects the liver.
 Many people with hepatitis C have no symptoms and are unaware they are infected.
 The virus is transmitted by direct contact with infected blood.

-In people who take illegal drugs, this can be a result of sharing blood-contaminated needles and drug-injecting equipment.
+In people who take illegal drugs, this can be a result of sharing blood-contaminated needles.